tinywrkb/flatpaks/README.md

 ### Not usable or too buggy

-* byobu/tmux in terminal emulators and other cli apps: might be a freedesktop runtime regression or my system config which broke it for me locally.
+* byobu/tmux in terminal emulators and other cli apps: currently broken, the issue might be a freedesktop runtime regression.

 ### How to build